Redmi 7: Design

 The screen is made of Corning Gorilla Glass 5, while the frame and back are made of plastic.

 The design of the Redmi 7 and Redmi Y3 is similar to the Redmi Note 7.

 At the bottom are the microUSB connector, a speaker and a microphone stylized as a speaker.
 On top are 3.5 mm audio jack, a second microphone and IR port.
 On the left side of the smartphone there is a slot for 2 SIM cards, or 1 SIM card and a microSD format memory card up to 512 GB.
 On the right side are the volume buttons and the smartphone lock button.

 The Redmi 7 was sold in 3 colors: Black eclipse, Blue comet and Red echo.

 The Redmi Y3 was sold in 3 colors: Prime Black, Elegant Blue and Bold Red.

 Specifications

 Platform

 The smartphones are equipped with the Qualcomm Snapdragon 632 SoC with the Adreno 506 GPU.

 Battery

 The smartphones feature a non-removable 4000 mAh.

 Camera

 The smartphones received a rear dual camera setup with a 12 MP main lens, which has phase detection autofocus and the ability to record video at up to 1080p@60fps, and a 2 MP depth sensor.

 The Redmi 7 features an 8 MP front-facing camera, and the Redmi Y3 features a 32 MP front-facing camera.
 Front cameras in both models can record video at up to 1080p@30fps.

 Screen

-The dmartphones feature a 6.26-inch IPS LCD display with an HD+ (1560 × 720) resolution, a 19:9 aspect ratio, a 269 ppi pixel density, and a teardrop-shaped cutout for the front-facing camera.
+The dmartphones feature a 6.26-inch IPS LCD with an HD+ (1560 × 720) resolution, a 19:9 aspect ratio, a 269 ppi pixel density, and a teardrop-shaped cutout for the front-facing camera.